jfoliveiraramos/Rust-Vulkan-Guide-Walkthrough/README.md

 # Rust Vulkan Guide

 This is a personal project following an online guide on Vulkan with Rust.
-The objective is to learn and lay the necessary foundations to develop a custom engine in the process, while also learning Rust.
+The objective is to learn and lay the necessary foundations to later develop an engine for future projects, while also learning Rust.

 ## Resources